 – S, Age 64 –

 I got married in May 2010.
 I had a very interesting sexual relationship with my partner before getting married, but we never tried to have intercourse.
 During our honeymoon we tried many times to have intercourse, but failed.
 Our sex life continued to deteriorate, every time we got in bed it started to feel like we were trying to execute a mission which always fails, so we stopped trying so much.
 After 6 months or so, I visited two gynecologists.
 One of them referred me to a therapist who started introducing me to the idea of dilation.
 We started with the smallest size which went fine and then she gave me the bigger dilator with which I could not dilate.
 At this time she has also identified me as a vaginismus patient.
-My husband started googling causes and treatments, and he found Congtythamtu Women’s Sexual Health and the botulinum toxin treatment they offer.
+My husband started googling causes and treatments, and he found Congtythamtu Women’s Sexual Health and the Vaginismus Treatment Under Anesthesia they offer.
 First it sounded scary, but at the time I had no other option.
 I was losing all my self confidence and I felt like a freak that could not open her legs to anything, not even for a medical exam or even inserting a tampon.

 I went there for first appointment, where I met with amazing doctors.
-They very friendly and very professional and they identified me as a vagnisumus patient as well, and offered me two kinds of solutions – one was continuous dilation and the other was the botulinum toxin which I had originally called about.
+They very friendly and very professional and they identified me as a vagnisumus patient as well, and offered me two kinds of solutions – one was continuous dilation and the other was the Vaginismus Treatment Under Anesthesia which I had originally called about.
 They explained the procedure to me.
 Four months later, I scheduled the surgery and had the surgery, which went very smoothly.
 I was then able to start dilating with larger sizes of dilators which I never imagined I would be able to do, which led successfully to intercourse.

-It took me and my husband a lot of research and courage to be able to go through this process because I live in a country where I had never even heard of botulinum toxin.
+It took me and my husband a lot of research and courage to be able to go through this process because I live in a country where I had never even heard of this medication.
 I know it sounds like a cliché, but Congtythamtu Women’s Sexual Health changed my life.
 I am finally a normal woman and my relationship with my husband went back to magnificent again.